 Moreover, if your wisdom teeth aren’t straight, it’s not necessary to straighten them using braces.
 It should be left there like that or removed.
-If a wisdom tooth cause abnormal biting on the cheek, your dentist can smooth it’s biting surface.
+If a wisdom tooth causes abnormal biting on the cheek, your dentist can smooth its biting surface.

-Though extraction procedure for these teeth may be frightening.
+Though extraction procedures for these teeth may be frightening.
 But, you shouldn’t be worried as it’s a common procedure for an oral and maxillofacial surgeon, now a day.

 You may wonder whether it’s possible to put braces on wisdom teeth or not.
 Yes, it’s possible.
-If you have a good looking and straight wisdom teeth, brackets can be placed on them for treatment purpose.
+If you have a good-looking and straight wisdom teeth, brackets can be placed on them for treatment purposes.

 But, it doesn’t mean, it’s done for moving the teeth.
 It’s for getting support.

-These teeth may not be removed only for the orthodontic treatment purpose.
+These teeth may not be removed only for orthodontic treatment purposes.
 The situations like impacted third molars, space deficiency, infection, and inflammation can be the reasons for their removal.